tombutler36/kellyCritereon/README.md

 # kellyCritereon
-Resource management for bankroll in sports betting
+Resource management for bankroll in sports betting, values organized with maxheap data structure.